Duke Pediatric Heart Surgeons Perform World’s First Partial Heart Transplant

 Newborn Owen with his dad before surgery and a second photo of Owen smiling after surgery.

-A Troubling Diagnosis
+Receiving A Troubling Diagnosis

-While she was still pregnant, Tayler Monroe and her husband Nick learned their son Owen had a rare congenital heart defect called truncus arteriosus.
+While she was pregnant, Tayler Monroe and her husband Nick learned their son Owen had a rare congenital heart defect called truncus arteriosus.
 The condition creates one large blood vessel leading out of the heart instead of two smaller ones.
 The Monroes were told their son would need several major heart surgeries before he reached puberty.
 However, shortly after Owen was born, doctors also discovered the valve on the top of his heart was leaking significantly.
 This meant Owen either needed new heart valves or a heart transplant right away.

 “In this day and age, it takes about six months for a child his age to get a heart, and we didn’t have that time,” said Joseph Turek, MD, PhD, Chief of Pediatric Cardiac Surgery at Duke.
 “Even though we had him listed for a normal heart transplant, we suspected we weren’t going to make it that far.”